 1.1.
-TERMIS-EU 2017 Business Plan Competition (TERMIS-EU 2017 BPC, the “Competition”) is an initiative of TERMIS-EU BPC & PAP Committee (the “Organiser”).
+TERMIS Global Business Plan Competition (TERMIS Global BPC, the “Competition”) is an initiative of TERMIS Global BPC & PAP Committee (the “Organiser”).
 This is a sub-committee of TERMIS-EU Industry Committee, which in turn is a sub-committee of TERMIS-EU (TERMIS European Chapter), which in turn is a regional chapter of TERMIS (Tissue Engineering & Regenerative Medicine International Society).

 1.2.
 The Organiser welcomes submissions from groups (the “Team”) of one to five young investigators (the “Team Members”).
 The Competition is open to Team Members from, residing in or working in any country.
 Every Team Member must be enrolled on an undergraduate or postgraduate degree programme or employed as a postdoctoral researcher at a university or equivalent institution.
 Team Members who are enrolled/employed at such an institution at the time of the Round 1 Application, but graduate before the date of the Final Competition, are eligible to participate in the Competition.
 Proof of study/employment may be requested by the Organiser.

 1.3.1.
-“Round 1” (Preliminary Screening): executive written business plan summary submitted via online form at www.termisbpc.org/apply, open to anyone eligible, deadline 17th February 2017;
+“Round 1” (Preliminary Screening): executive written business plan summary submitted via online form at www.termisbpc.org/apply, open to anyone eligible;

 1.3.2.
-“Round 2” (Project Development): comprehensive written ten-page business plan and two-minute video pitch, open to the top ten invited Teams from Round 1, deadline 21st April 2017;
+“Round 2” (Project Development): comprehensive written ten-page business plan and two-minute video pitch, open to the top ten invited Teams from Round 1;

 1.3.3.
-“Round 3” (Final Competition): oral pitch with presentation slideshow at Final Competition at Conference, open to the top five invited teams from Round 2 (refer to Section 1.5).
+“Round 3” (Final Competition): oral pitch with presentation slideshow at Final Competition at Conference, open to the top five invited Teams from Round 2 (refer to Section 1.4).

-1.10.
-The Organiser retains the right to refuse entry to the competition at its sole discretion and a Team may be disqualified if the Organiser, at its sole discretion, considers in its opinion that a Team or any individual Team Member violates the rules or the spirit of the competition.
+1.11.
+The Organiser retains the right to refuse entry to the Competition at its sole discretion and a Team may be disqualified if the Organiser, at its sole discretion, considers in its opinion that a Team or any individual Team Member violates the rules or the spirit of the Competition.

 2.1.
 The Organiser endeavours to respect the privacy of Team Members by only collecting personal information required to process Applications, such as relevant biographical and contact information.